All Episodes

 Why wouldn't the left like extending unemployment benefits?

-Okay, why wouldn't they even like uh the the other what's in it they don't like?
+Okay, why wouldn't they even like the other, what's in it they don't like?

-They don't like the payroll tax cut.
+They don't like the payroll tax cut, the cutting fund.

-Well, you see, now that is also by itself an interesting thing in this whole discussion of a Ponzi scheme, because if it's not, how in the world can here's the president proposing a cut in the payroll tax or a continuation of it, that's the only funding mechanism of Social Security.
+Well, you see, now that is also by itself an interesting thing in this whole discussion of a Ponzi scheme, because if it's not, how in the world can, here's the president proposing a cut in the payroll tax or a continuation of it.

 Now comes Boehner in the midst of all this.

-Grab audio, it's down by 25 again.
+Grab audio, it's on by 25 again.

 Here's Boehner responding to a question about whether or not the bill has any chance of passing today.

-I think there might be some common ground between us.
+I think there are some components of it where I think there might be some common ground between us.

-The Congressional Budget Office is doing their job of looking at the President's proposal.
+The Congressional Budget Office is doing their job of looking at the president's proposal.

-I think it's too early to determine whether some of it ends up uh being the work of the select committee or whether we would do it separately.
+I think it's too early to determine whether some of it ends up being the work of the select committee or whether we would do it separately.

 Well, I guarantee you, with this answer, there are going to be tremors out in Tea Partyville.